syncfusion-content/javascript-docs/js/Schedule/templates.md

 ## Cell Templates

-The template design that applies on the Scheduler elements such as allday cells, work cells and month cells which allows the customization to be done based on the date, view, resources and timescale.
+The template design that applies on the Scheduler elements such as all-day cells, work cells and month cells which allows the customization to be done based on the date, view, resources and timescale.
 The cells can be customized to add images, colors, and other elements etc and can also access the current view of the Scheduler using the name **view**.

 **All-day cells** - An API named [allDayCellsTemplateId](/js/api/ejschedule#members:alldaycellstemplateid) can be used to customize the all-day cells, which accepts the id of the template design block preceded with a symbol **#**.